rdkcmf/rdk-aamp/README.txt

 fragmentRetryLimit		Set fragment rampdown/retry limit for video fragment failure (default is -1). initRampdownLimit		Maximum number of rampdown/retries for initial playlist retrieval at tune/seek time.
-Default is 0 (disabled). initFragmentRetryCount	    	Max retry attempts for init frag curl timeout failures, default count is 1 (which internally means 1 download attempt and "1 retry attempt after failure"). langCodePreference		prefered format for normalizing language code.Default is 0. initialBuffer			cached duration before playback start, in seconds.
-Default is 0. maxTimeoutForSourceSetup	Timeout value wait for GStreamer appsource setup to complete.default is 1000. drmDecryptFailThreshold		Retry count on drm decryption failure, default is 10. segmentInjectFailThreshold	Retry count for segment injection discard/failue, default is 10. preCachePlaylistTime		Max time to complete PreCaching default is 0 in minutes thresholdSizeABR		ABR threshold size.
+Default is 0 (disabled). initFragmentRetryCount	    	Max retry attempts for init frag curl timeout failures, default count is 1 (which internally means 1 download attempt and "1 retry attempt after failure"). langCodePreference		preferred format for normalizing language code.Default is 0. initialBuffer			cached duration before playback start, in seconds.
+Default is 0. maxTimeoutForSourceSetup	Timeout value wait for GStreamer appsource setup to complete.default is 1000. drmDecryptFailThreshold		Retry count on drm decryption failure, default is 10. segmentInjectFailThreshold	Retry count for segment injection discard/failure, default is 10. preCachePlaylistTime		Max time to complete PreCaching default is 0 in minutes thresholdSizeABR		ABR threshold size.
 Default 6000. stallTimeout			Stall detection timeout.
-Default is  10sec stallErrorCode			Stall error code.Default is  7600 minABRBufferRampdown		Mininum ABR Buffer for Rampdown.Default is 10sec maxABRBufferRampup		Maximum ABR Buffer for Rampup.Default is 15sec preplayBuffercount		Count of segments to be downloaded until play state.Default is 2 downloadDelay			Delay for downloads to simulate network latency.Default is 0 onTuneRate			Tune rate.Default is INT_MAX dashMaxDrmSessions		Max drm sessions that can be cached by AampDRMSessionManager.Default is 3 log				New Configuration to overide info/debug/trace.Default is 0 livePauseBehavior               Player paused state behavior.Default is 0(ePAUSED_BEHAVIOR_AUTOPLAY_IMMEDIATE) latencyMonitorDelay		Low Latency Monitor delay.Default is 5(DEFAULT_LATENCY_MONITOR_DELAY) latencyMonitorInterval		Low Latency Monitor Interval.Default is 2(DEFAULT_LATENCY_MONITOR_INTERVAL)
+Default is  10sec stallErrorCode			Stall error code.Default is  7600 minABRBufferRampdown		Minimum ABR Buffer for Rampdown.Default is 10sec maxABRBufferRampup		Maximum ABR Buffer for Rampup.Default is 15sec preplayBuffercount		Count of segments to be downloaded until play state.Default is 2 downloadDelay			Delay for downloads to simulate network latency.Default is 0 onTuneRate			Tune rate.Default is INT_MAX dashMaxDrmSessions		Max drm sessions that can be cached by AampDRMSessionManager.Default is 3 log				New Configuration to override info/debug/trace.Default is 0 livePauseBehavior               Player paused state behavior.Default is 0(ePAUSED_BEHAVIOR_AUTOPLAY_IMMEDIATE) latencyMonitorDelay		Low Latency Monitor delay.Default is 5(DEFAULT_LATENCY_MONITOR_DELAY) latencyMonitorInterval		Low Latency Monitor Interval.Default is 2(DEFAULT_LATENCY_MONITOR_INTERVAL)